QunaSys/quri-parts/packages/openqasm/README.md

 # QURI Parts OpenQASM

-QURI Parts OpenFermion is a support library for using OpenQASM 3 with QURI Parts.
+QURI Parts OpenQASM is a support library for using OpenQASM 3 with QURI Parts.

 Note: some gates (SqrtX, SqrtXdag, SqrtY, SqrtYdag) are not implemented yet.